Connect Grafana to an in-cluster LokiStack

 The preferred option for accessing the data stored in Loki managed by loki-operator when running on OpenShift with the default OpenShift tenancy model is to go through the LokiStack gateway and do proper authentication against the authentication service included in OpenShift.

-An example configuration authenticating to the gateway in this manner is available in addon_grafana_gateway_ocp_oauth.yaml.
+An example configuration authenticating to the gateway in this manner is available in addon_grafana_gateway_ocp_oauth.yaml

-The configuration uses oauth-proxy to authenticate the user to the Grafana instance and forwards the token through Grafana to LokiStack’s gateway service.
+to authenticate the user to the Grafana instance and forwards the token through Grafana to LokiStack’s gateway service.
 This enables the configuration to fully take advantage of the tenancy model, so that users can only see the logs of their applications and only admins can view infrastructure and audit logs.

 As the open-source version of Grafana does not support to limit datasources to certain groups of users, all datasources (“application”, “infrastructure”, “audit” and “network”) will be visible to all users.
 The infrastructure and audit datasources will not yield any data for non-admin users.